 The Group strictly prohibits the use of child labour by stringently reviewing the actual age of the interviewee during the recruitment process, including the examination of identity documents and detailed records.
-The Group only carries out the requirements of standard labour contract and does not utilise any other means to unfairly restrict the employment relationship between employee and the Group.
+The Group is committed to complying with the requirements of standard labour contract and does not utilise any other means to unfairly restrict the employment relationship between employees and the Group.